sethtroisi/prime-gap/THEORY.md

 	~ 2x 24.35 PRP/m		(~ 294.0 skipped PRP => 15.3 PRP/seconds)
 ```

-Then testing each interval seperatly
+Then testing each interval separately

 ```bash
 for fn in `ls -tr 1_1009*`; do